Business analysis: Business Process Analysis

 Processes are modeled visually to understand the current state and the models appear in levels to understand the enablers that are influencing a particular businesses process.
 At the highest level of the models are end-to-end business processes that would be common to many businesses.
 Below that business process level would be a level of activities, sub-activities and finally tasks.
 The task level is the most granular and when modeled depicts a particular workflow.
 As business processes get documented on the workflow level, they become more heavily influenced or "enabled" by characteristics that impact that particular businesses.
 These "workflow enablers" are considered to be workflow design, information systems/IT, motivation and measurement, human resources and organization, policies and rules, and facilities/physical environment.
 This technique of process leveling and analysis assists business analysts in understanding what is really required for a particular business and where there are possibilities to re-engineer a process for greater efficiency in the future state.

 Business Process Analysis is an invaluable tool for any business looking to improve efficiency, reduce cost, and maximize productivity.
 It is a comprehensive and systematic approach to understanding how a business operates and identifying opportunities for improvement.
 By taking a step back to analyze the entire process from end to end, companies are able to identify areas of inefficiency that can be addressed to streamline operations.
 Process analysis is also a great way to identify any redundancies or gaps in the process that can be eliminated or filled.
 With the right strategy and implementation, businesses are able to improve their organizational performance and save time and money.
 With the right tools, businesses can easily identify and address any issues in their processes and procedures, making them better equipped to respond to change and stay competitive.

+BADIR

+This is a framework that claims to help business analysts pursue an actionable analytic solution in five steps.[citation]
+BADIR stands for: